mlaitinen/documentation/content/applications/finance/expenses.rst

 To post an individual report, click on a report to go to the detailed view of that report.
-In this view, several options are presented: :guilabel:`Post Journal Entries`, :guilabel:`Report In Next Payslip`, or :guilabel:`Refuse`.
+In this view, several options are presented: :guilabel:`Post Journal Entries`, :guilabel:`Report In Next Payslip`, :guilabel:`Refuse`, or :guilabel:`Reset to Draft`.
 Click :guilabel:`Post Journal Entries` to post the report.

 If :guilabel:`Refuse` is clicked, a pop-up window appears.
 Enter a brief explanation for the refusal in the :guilabel:`Reason to refuse Expense` field, then click :guilabel:`Refuse`.
 Refused reports